 During a time when we are all stuck at home, family is more important than ever, which got me thinking about how my own family has grown and changed.
 When I was younger, in elementary school, students used to have to draw pictures of their families.

-Everyone around me would take out their crayons and draw a mommy and a daddy, maybe a brother or sister, sometimes a dog and cat.
+Everyone around me would take out their crayons and draw a mommy and a daddy, maybe a brother or sister, and sometimes a dog and cat.
 I wouldn’t draw anything, even though I wanted to.
 It was the same choice every time: to tell the truth, or to tell the old truth.

 I always picked the latter.